tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-Thomas pasiteri an openly gay composer and orchestrator who arranged scores for some of Disney's films at the time described the music department as so gay friendly that when one straight artist was let go from a project he threat threatened to sue the studio for sexual discrimination against heterosexuals but being hired and being appreciated were two different things at a time when all the studios and major tech companies began offering domestic partnership benefits to their LGBT employees gay Disney employees began calling for the same thing while at a charity event an apple executive cornered Michael Eisner in order to discuss domestic partner benefits and why Disney was lagging behind Eisner reportedly stated that it would simply cost too much money since he figured about 40% of Disney's Workforce was LGBT
+<mark>Thomas Pasatieri, an openly gay composer and orchestrator who arranged scores for some of Disney's films at the time, described the music department as so gay-friendly that when one straight artist was let go from a project, he threatened to sue the studio for sexual discrimination... against heterosexuals.</mark> But being hired and being appreciated were two different things. <mark>At a time when all the studios and major tech companies began offering domestic partnership benefits to their LGBT employees, gay Disney employees began calling for the same thing.
+While at a charity event, an Apple executive cornered Michael Eisner in order to discuss domestic partner benefits and why Disney was lagging behind.
+Eisner reportedly stated that it would simply cost too much money since he figured about 40 percent of Disney's workforce was LGBT.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.tinker_belles at="p.108"%}>

-Thomas Pasatieri, an openly gay composer and orchestrater who arranged scores for some of Disney’s films over the past decade, described the music department as so gay-friendly that when one straight artist was let go from a project, he threatened to sue the studio for sexual discrimination against heterosexuals!<sup>26</sup> An anecdote amongst Disney’s homosexual employees, and reported in at least one industry periodical, demonstrates that even Disney’s top-ranking executives often agreed that an inordinate number of homosexuals were now working for the company.<sup>27</sup> As homosexual Disney employees began calling for the company to grant domestic partners of homosexual employees the benefits that were given to the spouses of married heterosexual employees, an Apple computer executive met Michael Eisner at a charity function.
-When this executive cornered Eisner in order to discuss domestic partner benefits (Apple, like most of the computer industry, had already begun these benefits), Eisner reportedly stated that he feared a huge loss of money because he figured that about 40 percent of Disney’s work force was gay or lesbian.
+<mark>Thomas Pasatieri, an openly gay composer and orchestrater who arranged scores for some of Disney’s films over the past decade, described the music department as so gay-friendly that when one straight artist was let go from a project, he threatened to sue the studio for sexual discrimination against heterosexuals!</mark><sup>26</sup> An anecdote amongst Disney’s homosexual employees, and reported in at least one industry periodical, demonstrates that even Disney’s top-ranking executives often agreed that an inordinate number of homosexuals were now working for the company.<sup>27</sup> <mark>As homosexual Disney employees began calling for the company to grant domestic partners of homosexual employees the benefits that were given to the spouses of married heterosexual employees, an Apple computer executive met Michael Eisner at a charity function.
+When this executive cornered Eisner in order to discuss domestic partner benefits (Apple, like most of the computer industry, had already begun these benefits), Eisner reportedly stated that he feared a huge loss of money because he figured that about 40 percent of Disney’s work force was gay or lesbian.</mark>

 </from>
 </compare>